clement2019/Aws_Eks_Cluster_Video_Helm/README.md

 ## project title: AWS-EKS-cluster installations on an Ec2 instance in Aws

-## using Aws CLi,IAM,Eksctl,Helm charts
+### using Aws CLi,IAM,Eksctl,Helm charts

- ## Requirement:
+ ### Requirement:
- Spin up an ubuntu Ec2 instance in Aws of type t2 small connect to it through ssh connection form vscode or git bash
+ Spin up an ubuntu Ec2 instance in Aws of type t2 small connect to it through ssh connection from vscode or git bash or from your terminal if using mac

-# Update the ubuntu image to latest version:
+### Update the ubuntu image to latest version:

     sudo apt-get update && apt-get upgrade -y

-# Install AWS CLI tool:
+### Install AWS CLI tool:

     curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"
     sudo apt install unzip